techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 14. System.out.println("x = " + x);
 15. }
 16. }

-    a.
-Line 8 will not compile because it is a static reference to a
+A. Line 8 will not compile because it is a static reference to a

 variable.

-b.
-Line 13 will not compile because it is a static reference to a private variable.
+B. Line 13 will not compile because it is a static reference to a private variable.

-c.
-The program compiles and the output is x = 102.
+C. The program compiles and the output is x = 102.

-d.
-The program compiles and the output is x = 103. e.
+D. The program compiles and the output is x = 103. e.
 The program compiles and the output is x = 104. f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: